SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 ```
 (output truncated for readability)

-This Verifiable Credential attests the compliance of our Verifiable Presentation and its included credentials.
+This final Verifiable Credential is the Gaia-X Compliance VC and attests the compliance of our Verifiable Presentation and its included credentials.
-We can now share the Verifiable Presentation as our Self-Description along with this Verifiable Credential.
+We can now share the Verifiable Presentation as our Self-Description along with this Gaia-X Compliance VC.

 ## Appendix